MetaGuide: Collimation and Guiding

 What are its requirements?

-• Most cmos cameras are supported and Canon DSLR's with the Webcam utility.
+• Most CMOS cameras are supported and some DSLR's with video drivers.
 The user can specify any resolution the camera supports.
 The main requirement is that the camera has a DirectShow or WDM video driver

-• For the guiding features of MetaGuide, a connection to the mount is needed.
+• For the guiding features of MetaGuide, an ASCOM connection to the mount is needed.
 The mount must be either equatorial or on a wedge, and it must support PulseGuide

-• A view of the diffraction pattern requires small pixels and benefits from a red or IR filter.
+• A view of the diffraction pattern requires small pixels and benefits from a red or IR filter - and a bright star nearly overhead.

 • You don't need to resolve the Airy pattern and rings to collimate, but it does make it clearer.
 If you can't see the ring you can still use the coma dot as a guide.